 I do not mean to suggest that the causal relationship always runs from technology to regulation.
 Regulation can affect the extent or rapidity with which improvements in technology are accepted and adopted.
 The prohibition of interest on demand deposits has delayed acceptance of improvements in the payments system.
 The prohibition of price competition forced banks to compete for demand deposits by providing payments services below cost.
-The consumer had to forgo interest on checking accounts but enjoyed free checking services and float.
-As Humphrey and Berger have pointed out, he or she had little incentive to accept a change in the payment system, say, truncation or point-of-sale (POS) systems, the principal benefit of which would be reduced cost to the bank.
-Payment of interest on demand deposits, or NOW accounts, allows an unbundling whereby the depositor earns interest and is charged on the basis of use of services.
+The consumer had to forego interest on his checking account, but enjoyed free checking As Humselvey and Borger have printed out, he or she services and float.
+The had little incentive to accept a change in the payment system, say, truncation or POS systems, the principal henefit of which would be reduced cost to the bank.
+Payment of interest on demand deposits, or NOW accounts, allows an unbundling whereby the depositor earns interest and is charged on the basis of his use of services.
 In that situation the customer has an incentive to use the lowest cost system.
-Banks have been slow to unbundle totally the pricing of checking account services, but they are moving in that direction.
-Changes in regulation will spur the acceptance and application of new technology.
+Banks have been slow to totally unbundle the pricing of checking account services, but we are moving in that direction.
+The Change; in regulation will spur the acceptance and application of new technology.

 Changes in technology are also affecting geographical deregulation in financial services.
 There has been no change in federal law regarding interstate banking, but there has been an expansion of interstate activity as a result of changes at the state level.
-This reflects a growing recognition that the changes in technology are weakening the effectiveness of the barriers to interstate banking, and local bankers are seeking to make the best legislative deals they can while they still have some bargaining power.
+This reflects, in my view, a growing recognition that the changes in technology are weakening the effectiveness of the barriers to interstate banking, and local bankers are seeking to make the best legislative deals they can while they still have some bargaining power.

-To see this we must examine the relationship between changes in the payments system and the local structure of banking in the United States.
-If the public depends on paper checks to make payments, a local banking connection is a virtual necessity.
-Because a piece of paper is involved, deposits can most conveniently be made locally.
+To see this we must examine the relationship between changes in the payments system and the local structure of banking in the U.S. If the public depends on paper checks to make payments, a local banking connection is a virtual necessity.
+Because a physical piece of paper is involved, deposits can most conveniently be made locally.
 It is possible to deal by mail with a distant bank, but that clearly involves additional time for checks to move through the mail.
 Given the state of the postal system, that involves risk as well as lost interest.
 Further, making payments and obtaining cash are facilitated by having a local bank account.
 Some merchants will accept only local checks.

 Large firms have less need to be concerned with a local banking connection for their major payments activity, since they are not as dependent on the paper check system.
 Small business, however, still relies heavily or totally on the paper check and needs a local supplier of payments services.
 Even the large firm that has its major banking connections with money center banks will need a local connection for payroll accounts and other payments made locally.
 Employees want to be paid in cash or in checks on local banks that they can cash easily.
-In view of these considerations, it is not surprising that the payments system based on the paper check has been associated with a localized banking system.
+In view of these consideration, it is not surprising that the payments system based on the paper check has been associated with a localized banking system.

-It is clear that the paper check system is being replaced by other payments systems.
-I am impressed by the work done at the Atlanta Fed that indicates the volume of paper checks may be close to its ultimate peak (Federal Reserve Bank of Atlanta Economic Review 1983).
+It is clear that the paper check system is being replaced by other payments system.
+I am impressed by the work done at the Atlanta Fed that indicates the volume of paper checks may be close to its ultimate peak.
 What is relevant to my topic is that all the alternative payment methods that the Atlanta Fed study finds are replacing checks involve less need for a local banking connection.
 Let us examine a few of these.